yashsrv/gdsc-webdev-task/README.md

 # NSUT-GDSC Web Dev Recruitment task

-My first ever GitHub repo is here, made in the 1st semester for the GDSC recruitment.
+My first ever GitHub repo is here, made in the 1st semester for the GDSC recruitment.<br><br>
+**NOTE:** Not a responsive website, but works well.
+The chart may not load if the websocket is shut down by GDSC itself.